 You can also add a specific call to action button toward the top of your page.
 Facebook offers several different options you might consider, depending on your goals for your page.
 For example, you can add a button that lets people contact you.
 You can set up one that directs them to a mobile app.
 You can have them book an appointment.
 Or you can choose from several other options.

-With jut a little know-how, you can break off a little hunk of Facebook’s huge global community to become your newest clients or customers.
+With just a little know-how, you can break off a little chunk of Facebook’s huge global community to become your newest clients or customers.